rintukutum/pan-india-csir-sero-epi/README.md

 ```

 ## Additional information:
 Dataset is not included in the repository.
-Please contact corresponding author for the dataset.
+Please contact corresponding authors (shantanus@igib.res.in; dash@igib.in) for the dataset.
 Only the model and figue codes are available in the repository.